 National Lottery helps Jonnie Peacock go for Paralympics gold

-English sprinter Jonnie Peacock, who lit up the 2012 and 2016 Paralympics with gold medal-winning performances in the T44 men’s 100 metres, doesn’t deny it’s been tough.
-But through it all the double Paralympic champion has had one goal: be ready for the firing gun.
+English sprinter Jonnie Peacock, who lit up the 2012 and 2016 Paralympics with gold medal-winning performances in the T44 men’s 100 metres, is ready for action in Tokyo despite the postponement of the 2020 Summer Paralympics.

 Jonnie, 28, said, “All you can do is control the things that are controllable.
 As an athlete it doesn’t really change the game plan.
 We treated every day as if the Games were going ahead.